bjheinen/LiquidDiffract/README.md

 # Import required python modules
 import numpy as np
+# Import optional python modules used in this example
 import matplotlib.pyplot as plt from scipy.interpolate import interp1d
 from scipy.signal import savgol_filter
 from scipy.optimize import minimize
 # import the LiquidDiffract core module
 import LiquidDiffract.core.core as liquid

 # First set composition
-# Composition dictionary should have element names as keys, with values as tuples of the form (Z, charge, fraction)
+# The composition should be a dictionary dictionary with short element names as keys,
+# and values as tuples of the form (Z, charge, number_of_atoms)
 composition = {'Ga': (31,0,1)}
-# Set initial density
+# Set initial density - in atoms per cubic Angstrom
-rho = 0.05
+rho = 0.06

-# Load your background subtracted data
+# Load data
+# LiquidDiffract expects x data to be Q values in Angstroms (not nm!)
+# The file 'example_data.dat' has already been background corrected
 q_raw, I_raw = np.loadtxt('example_data.dat', unpack=True, skiprows=0)

 # Next rebin data and trim if necessary
+# The below example can also be done using LiquidDiffract.core.data_utils
 # Re-bin via interpolation so dq (steps of q) is consistent
 # Suggested dq = 0.02
 dq = 0.02